perfsonar/docs/multi_ma_install.rst

 #. **password** - The API key used to authenticate to the archive.
 This can be excluded if you plan to authenticate based on IP.
 Example: 9130962c6b38722c0b9968e6903e1927e94e16fd
 #. **ca_certificate_path** - For https, this is the path to a directory where CA certificates are kept that can be used to verify the presented SSL certificate from the server running the archive.
 Example: /etc/ssl/certs

 In addition, a ``measurement_archive`` block contains a number of ``summary`` blocks used to determine how data is summarized.
 In general, you should copy the summary information in the examples later in this section to ensure graphs and other tools work properly.
-If you would like to know more about these and other blocks see :doc:`config_regular_testing`.
+If you would like to know more about these and other blocks see :doc:`config_mesh_agent_tasks`.

 Given all the information above, lets look at an example where we want to register all types of data to a measurement archive running at *https://acme.local/esmond/perfsonar/archive/*.
 The username and API key assigned to us by the archive administrator are *example_user* and *9130962c6b38722c0b9968e6903e1927e94e16fd* respectively.
 Also, since the server uses https we have installed the CA certificate in */etc/ssl/certs*.
 Applying these details yields the following configuration::